Leon Stewart (baseball)

 Leon "Lefty" Stewart (1915 – 1969) was an American baseball pitcher in the Negro leagues.
 He played with the Newark Eagles in 1936 and 1940.
 He later played with the Negro American League Birmingham Black Barons in 1942 as outfielder.
-Leon adopted the nickname "lefty", because he batted right and pitched left.
+Leon adopted the nickname "Lefty" because he batted right and pitched left.

-Leon "Lefty" Stewart was the son of Merida and Minnie Stewart.
-He later married Ms Fannie Paxton.
-They had three children, one son Mr. Leon Stewart Jr., and two daughters, Miss Vera and Miss Joyce Stewart.
+Stewart was the son of Merida and Minnie Stewart.
+He married Fannie Paxton, with whom he had three children: one son, Leon Stewart Jr.; and two daughters, Vera and Joyce Stewart.